-Some time ago, I wrote a list of some of my favorite ingredients to use in my vegan baking.
+Some time ago, I wrote a list of my favourite ingredients to use in my vegan baking.
 I wanted to share a few more with you today.
 I want to share the product names and the reasons why I choose them over others.
-I'm not getting compensated by any of these brands or products; I truly believe in them.
+I’m not getting compensated by any of these brands or products; I truly believe in them.

 First, I want to talk about Himalayan Pink Sea Salt.
 I use this stuff for EVERYTHING.

 I think people are freaked out by the colour.
 We’re so used to traditional white table salt that’s been bleached and had all of its minerals taken out.
 Pink salt keeps its minerals, which gives it that fun pink hue.

 I’ve read several places that swapping your salt for Pink Himalayan can have really great health benefits; it can reduce migraines and balance your pH levels.
 Usually, I purchase very fine Pink Himalayan Salt.
 You can buy the larger chunks, but I don’t like having giant chunks of salt in my baking.